 The Library has the following departments: Central Lending, Science and Technology, Art and Recreation, General and Social Science, Business and Information, Central Junior, International, Music, Liverpool Record Office and the Local Studies library.

 Liverpool John Moores University Library has two main Learning Resource Centres.
 They are open to all members of the University of Liverpool, for reference, through the Libraries Together, Liverpool Learning Partnership .
 You will need to show your University Membership card at the entrance.
+Access is normally granted to members of the University, via SCONUL.
 Reciprocal borrowing rights exist for permanent members of academic staff from the University of Liverpool

 The Aldham Robarts Learning Resource Centre, Mount Pleasant, Liverpool L3 5UZ.
 Telephone: 0151 231 3634/3701

 Collections includes art and design, business, built environment, criminal justice, law, librarianship, media and cultural studies, modern languages, social work and youth and community work.

 The Avril Robarts Learning Resource Centre,Tithebarn Street, Liverpool.
 Telephone: 0151 231 4246

 Collections include archaeology, childhood studies, biomedical and natural sciences, computing, engineering, geography, health sciences, maritime studies, pharmacy, social sciences and sports science.

 The Sheppard-Worlock Library, Hope Park, Liverpool L16 9LB.
 0151 291 2001